Merchant Account Fees Explained

 No matter the provider you work with, you can’t avoid some kind of cost to your business.
 From Quickbooks merchant services fees to Chase merchant services fees, they’re simply inescapable.

-While you can’t cancel out all of these fees, you can find the right provider to reduce their impact.
+While you can’t cancel out all of these fees, you can find the right provider to reduce their impact on your finances.
 Using the option that’s best for your business is crucial for limiting unnecessary costs.

-An Interchange pricing model (usually called Interchange Plus or Cost Plus) describes how companies like Visa and MasterCard charge a processing fee for each transaction, called the rate of interchange.
+An Interchange pricing model (usually called Interchange Plus or Cost Plus) describes how companies like Visa and MasterCard charge a processing fee for each transaction.
+This is called the rate of interchange.

 Some merchant account providers will mark this up a little and charge you extra.
 Luckily, SwipeSum can help decrease these unnecessary fees for you.